Go Ad-Free

 Regular sauna bathing lowers blood pressure and other risk factors for heart disease.
 It may also help prevent lung disease and dementia.
 Exercise plus sauna is synergistic.

 Finnish researchers have been studying the health benefits of sauna bathing for years.
-Now, a study published in the Mayo Clinic Proceedings reviews the evidence for cardiovascular and other health benefits.
+A study published several years ago in the Mayo Clinic Proceedings reviewed the evidence for cardiovascular and other health benefits.
+More recently, researchers ran a mouse study that suggests sauna bathing might be beneficial for women going through menopause.

 What Are the Benefits of Sauna Bathing?